MomsFriendlyDevCo/doop-deepstream/README.md

 * Entirely promise based - no weird callbacks that DS seems to prefer for _some_ methods
 * Minimal `get()` / `set()` implementations which try to avoid subscribing to Deepstream to fetch data when possible
 * Names are dropped entirely to use paths which can be in `dotted.notation`, `slash/notation` or `['array', 'format']`
+* Distinction from record names and subkeys via At notation - e.g. `this/is/a/record@this/is/a/subkey`
 * Array format paths are automatically escaped if any member contains a splitter character (dots or slashes)